 Fallout 76 beta dates and start times, release date, system requirements

-With the Fallout 76 beta approaching its final days and its release date ever looming, we’ve had enough time with the game to start gathering our collective thoughts together and make sense of it all.
+Today is the final day of the Fallout 76 beta, though it won’t be all that long until the game is out.
+We’ve had plenty of time so far with the game and have begun to start gathering our collective thoughts together.
 For those who have access to the beta or were given codes by their friends, but not had a chance to play it yet, there are still a couple of dates left where you can get a head start on your adventure outside of Vault 76.
-This guide will go over the essentials: the beta start dates and times, Fallout 76’s release date, and the system requirements in order to play the game.
+So this guide will detail the beta start time for the final beta date, Fallout 76’s release date, and the system requirements in order to play the game.

 Fallout 76 beta dates, start times, how to join the Fallout 76 beta